Modernly designed attic bathroom in Clay Cross

 Generate more space – increase the value of your property by having a loft conversion

 It’s a issue all house owners face eventually.
-A home that once provided ample space for your growing family all of a sudden seems frustratingly small.
+A home that once provided ample space for your growing family all of a sudden seems frustratingly small-scale.
 Naturally, you ask yourself whether the time is right to sell up and move somewhere bigger.

 Despite how determined you are for additional space, weighing up the expenses of a house relocation can be off-putting.
-Stamp duty, legal fees, surveys and more could total up to a few thousand pounds, and it’s cash you will not get back.
+Stamp duty, legal fees, surveys and more could total up to a few thousand pounds, and it’s cash you won’t get back.
 There are other considerations too, not least your psychological attachment to your house and the prospect of children switching schools.

 Is my house in Clay Cross, Derbyshire suitable for an attic conversion?